stellar/django-polaris/README.rst

 This is why each SEP implemented by Polaris comes with a programmable interface, or integration points, for developers to inject their own business logic.

-The SDF also runs a reference server using Polaris that can be tested using our `demo client`_.

-The instructions below outline the common set up needed for any Polaris deployment, but each SEP implementation has its own configuration and integration requirements.
-These requirements are described in the documentation for each SEP.

 The complete documentation can be found on readthedocs_.
+The SDF also runs a reference server using Polaris that can be tested using our `demo wallet`_.

 Installation and Configuration
 ==============================